A guide to living in Stratford

 Due to the presence of the Olympics most of the property in the area has experienced at least a reinvigoration.
 East Village, a piece of Olympic history (the ex-Olympic Village), now offers 3,500 homes many of which have been made affordable.
 Value for money is still possible elsewhere in the area, with new-build flats specifically aimed at young professionals alongside small Victorian terraces offering a wide choice of property type for residents.

-Caribbean Scene serves everything from exotic fish to spicy vegetables and jerk chicken.
-The authentic Caribbean experience may require the loosening of a few belt buckles as a prerequisite!
-King Edward VII is almost a polar opposite; the quintessentially British gastropub has undergone modern renovations but maintained its legendary character.
+King Edward VII is the quintessentially British gastropub that has undergone modern renovations but maintained its legendary character.

 It is easy to get caught up in the sporting and cultural renaissance of Stratford and to counter this we recommend a walk along the River Lee.
 This somewhat under-appreciated part of the area offers some beautiful scenery and is a peaceful retreat from the urban explosion that awaits in the heart of Stratford.